au190/au190_myEsp/help.md

 *******************************************************

 1. If all the 3 button is pressed (less then < 5 sec) at startup go in N  mode - not going in sleep mode.
-2. If all the 3 button is pressed (less then > 5 sec) at startup go in AP mode - not going in sleep mode.
+2. In N mode if GPIO16 is HIGH it will go in AP mode - not going in sleep mode.
-3. From N mode and AP mode after 2 min go to sleep.
+3. From N mode or AP mode after 2 min go to sleep.

 Blink:
 1. 100 msec    Connecting to Wifi
 2. 1 sec       AP mode
 3. 2 sec       No MQTT
 4. 3 sec       Normal mode

+GPIO12
+GPIO13
+GPIO14